 MEK has always strived to keep our curriculum relevant and up-to-date with the latest educational standards.
-The current MEK Learning Circles Math and English curricula were designed with the existing Common Core State Standards and the current New Jersey Student Learning Standards in mind, and we are always working to keep up-to-date with adjustments to state standards!
+The current MEK Learning Circles Math and English curricula were designed with the Common Core State Standards and New Jersey Student Learning Standards in mind.
+We are always working to keep up-to-date with adjustments to state standards!

 You can read more details of the Common Core in this blog post.

 With the exception of high school level classes, such as MLC Algebra 1 and MLC Advanced Algebra, each grade level of MLC Math is divided into two courses: Operations and Number Sense (ONS) and Problem-Solving Math (PSM).

 The ONS classes for each grade level focus on calculation-based skills, such as efficient set up, accurate calculation, and number sense.
 The PSM classes feature more word problems and hone students’ abilities to recognize keywords, determine appropriate calculation strategies, and use logical reasoning to solve complex problems.
 Together, the ONS and PSM classes for a single grade level cover all of the Common Core standards for that grade level.
 For example, the MLC Pre-Algebra 1 ONS and PSM classes correspond to Grade 7 Math Standards, and MLC Pre-Algebra 2 ONS and PSM classes correspond with Grade 8 Math Standards.

 The Algebra 1 and Advanced Algebra classes align with ninth-grade topics and techniques.
 However, in some school districts, advanced and honors students may find themselves learning Pre-Algebra 1 and Pre-Algebra 2 topics simultaneously in seventh grade, and beginning eighth grade with Algebra 1 topics.
 Advanced students at MEK may find themselves taking MLC Algebra 1 in eighth grade (or even earlier!).

 MLC English Classes